caltechads/rstbuddy/doc/source/overview/usage.rst

 2. **Parsing**: Parses the markdown to extract chapters, sections, and content
 3. **Conversion**: Converts markdown content to RST using Pandoc
 4. **File Generation**: Creates a complete RST documentation structure with:

-   - Top-level ``index.rst`` with table of contents
+   - Top-level ``index.rst`` with separate toctrees for chapters and appendices
    - Chapter directories with ``index.rst`` files
    - Individual section files for numbered sections
-   - Proper Sphinx toctree entries
+   - Proper Sphinx toctree entries with ``:caption: Appendices`` for appendix sections
    - Content filtering to avoid duplicate headings

 Outline Structure Requirements